 Fashion brands are now finding more ways to create personalised experiences for their consumers.
 They produce and serve content and recommendations based on individual preferences and past shopping behaviour.
 All of this was not possible years ago — unless you had a personal one-to-one relationship with any client.

-But now, by tapping into the data and information of any customer, brands are walking the extra mile to create a customised and personalised shopping experience.
-In research done by Bazaarvoice, 66% of fashion brands buyers said that a personalised shopping experience and product recommendations are somewhat or very important.
+But now, by tapping into the data and information of any customer, brands are walking the extra mile to create a hyper-personalised customer experience.
+In research done by Bazaarvoice, 66% of fashion brand buyers said that a personalised shopping experience and product recommendations are somewhat or very important.

 According to a report from Boston Consulting Group, apparel retailers that have implemented personalisation strategies see sales gains of 10% or more, a rate three times faster than other retailers.

-66% of fashion brands buyers said that a personalised shopping experience are important.
+66% of fashion brand buyers said that a hyper-personalised shopping experience is important.

 What we see here are direct-to-consumer strategies at work.
-Companies like Adidas aim at building 1:1 relationships with their customers.
+Companies like Adidas aim to build 1:1 relationships with their customers.
 Their focus is shifting away from classic B2B — selling products to retailers, who then own the customer relationship – to getting to know the fans directly and developing new products and services suited to nurture this relationship.

 The Retail Apocalypse

-According to Coresight, the number of store closures fell in 2018 when store closures totaled 5,524 as compared to 8,139 stores in the previous year.
+According to Coresight, the number of store closures fell in 2018 when store closures totalled 5,524 as compared to 8,139 stores in the previous year.
 In 2019, 2187 stores have

 Technological Expertise

 It is important to note that all of those challenges have a technological aspect to them.
 Most of the processes described above are unthinkable without the necessary software applications.
-However, the way in which these applications are built, maintained, and used is changing rapidly.
+However, how these applications are built, maintained, and used is changing rapidly.

-Brands and retailers have understood that in order to stay relevant and successful, they need to build their own technical teams which, in turn, build tailor-made solutions for their business.
+Brands and retailers have understood that to stay relevant and successful, they need to build their technical teams which, in turn, build tailor-made solutions for their business.
 They need to attract talent to stay independent and agile.

-Also, they have to provide a holistic experience on the basis of data, developing a functional website, deciding a beautiful user experience on mobile cannot be done by experts who have only worked with fashion brands and never stepped into a digital industry.
+Also, they have to provide a holistic experience based on data, develop a functional website, and deciding a beautiful user experience on mobile cannot be done by experts who have only worked with fashion brands and never stepped into a digital industry.

 So, instead of relying on the old model, which is moving every technical project to external solution partners, who then use and modify monolithic, one-fits-all solutions such as Salesforce Commerce Cloud®, the focus is changing.

-Now, it’s more important for them to be able to build their own ecosystem and be in full control.
-Their aim is to benefit from a mixture of pre-made components and services delivered out of the cloud, and supplement those with custom applications.
+Now, it’s more important for them to be able to build their ecosystem and be in full control.
+They aim to benefit from a mixture of pre-made components and services delivered out of the cloud and supplement those with custom applications.

 Those new types of solutions are often referred to as “headless”.
 They are using so-called APIs, interfaces which allow them to tightly integrate applications and let them exchange information.
 Like a box of LEGO bricks, those solutions can be combined in every conceivable way.
 The ultimate goal: stay agile and retain the freedom to build websites and applications that keep delivering value for the customer and drive business.